code0monkey1/-Javascript-oop/README.md

 #### Advantage of using prototypal inheritance over Class based inheritance

 ---
-    If we attach the same , `sayName` function to the prototype of cat , then all objects created using cat , will have reference to the same function, hence the space for a new function will be saved , plus DRY principle will be followed.
+   > If we attach the same , `sayName` function
+    to the prototype of cat , then all objects created using cat , will have reference to the same function, hence the space for a new function will be saved , plus DRY principle will be followed.

+   > Along with being more efficient, we also
+    don't have to update all objects individually should be decide to change a method.

       function Cat(name) {
        this.name=name;